youyo/aws-cdk-github-actions/README.md

           AWS_DEFAULT_REGION: 'ap-northeast-1'
 ```

-### Can I take a assume-role?
+### Can I use assume-role?

-If you use assume-role, we recommended using awscredswrap!
+If you use assume-role, we recommend using (awscredswrap)[https://github.com/marketplace/actions/aws-assume-role-github-actions].
 See: https://github.com/marketplace/actions/aws-assume-role-github-actions#use-as-github-actions

 ```yaml